-If the user entry exists in the WebSEAL LDAP client cache and current setting is:
+If the user entry exists in the reverse proxy LDAP client cache and current setting is:

-• 1 (Yes)
+1 (Yes)

 The user group memberships are obtained from the user entry in cache, even though the group memberships might have changed on the Tivoli Directory Server server.
-Any group membership additions or deletions are not visible to WebSEAL until after the user entry in the WebSEAL LDAP client cache has expired (potentially up to

-IRA_USER_EXPIRE_TIMÊ) and then the user logs in.
-This is beneficial for stress testing when the same user logs in and logs off repeatedly; however, the administrator might not be able to perceive addition or deletion of a user group immediately.
+Any group membership additions or deletions are not visible to the reverse proxy until after the user entry in the reverse proxy LDAP client cache has expired (potentially up to CACHE USER EXPIRE TIME) and then the user logs in.
+This for stress testing when the same user logs in and logs off repeatedly; however, the administrator might not be able to perceive addition or deletion of a user group immediately.

-• 0 (No)
+0 (No)

-Each time the user logs in the user group membership from the user entry in the WebSEAL LDAP client cache is bypassed to determine to which groups, the user currently belongs.
+Each time the user logs in the user group membership from the user entry in the reverse proxy LDAP client cache is bypassed to determine to which groups, the user currently belongs.